Obligated preventive SELF QUARANTINE

 This website is to support students who need preventive quarantine upon arrival in the Netherlands (as a new student, or after return from your parents/vacation) and their housemates/friends.

-Preventive quarantine or self-quarantine is the situation where you have to stay at home for 14 days after travelling from a region/country labelled red/orange by the Dutch government, this requirement applies even if you have proof of vaccination or proof of recovery.
+Self-quarantine is the situation where you have to stay at home for 10 days after travelling from a region/country labelled red/orange by the Dutch government, this requirement applies even if you have proof of vaccination or proof of recovery.
 For more information about obligated preventive quarantine and an up-to-date list of high-risk countries visit this webpage or check the quarantine roadmap of the UT.

 Self-quarantine takes place in the same accommodation you have rented to live in.
 Self-quarantine is allowed in accommodation with shared facilities (bathroom, toilets, kitchen).
 Please keep a distance of 1,5 m to your housemates (for example make a time schedule for using the kitchen).
 You are allowed to be on a balcony or in the yard of the house (if available).
 In case of preventive quarantine, housemates are free to leave the house and move around unless the person quarantined or another housemate shows Covid-19 symptoms.
 In that case, another protocol is in place: the person with symptoms needs to be tested and has to stay in the house until the result of the test is in.
 In case symptoms include fever and shortage of breath housemates also need to stay in the house until the results of the test are in.

 PREPARING FOR PREVENTIVE QUARANTINE